adamdai/magmacam/README.md

 csv or list of int values representing rows of a binary image .
 `monitor.py` is a simple program to receive UART data from the IceStick.
 `bmp2png.py`, `gray2img.py`, and `int2bitarray.py` are designed to be used with the logic analyzer to debug/check the output of the `arducam`, `process`, and `rescale` modules respectively.
-In the Saleae Logic software,
+All of these modules include a "UART" output port, which transmits output data from the module at twice the SPI clock (SCLK) speed.
+These UART ports can be wired to GPIOs on the FPGA, which in turn may be connected to a logic analyzer.
+In the Saleae Logic software, there is an option to add an analyzer to a channel,

 <p align="center">
   <img width="320" height="240" src="images/test.png">